oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"##"} Inter-Function Instrumentation
 The following capabilities allow for a tool to intercept and redirect function calls:
-* Inter-module function calls - the ability to call functions between different modules; e.g., the applicaiton's module and a tool's module
+* Inter-module function calls - the ability to call functions between different modules; e.g., the application's module and a tool's module
 * [API Tracing](#at)

 For example, a tool may use API Tracing in any of the following ways:
 * ::${x}ModuleCreate - replace a module handle with instrumented module handle for all functions
-* ::${x}FunctionCreate - replace a function handle with instrumented function handle for all call sites
+* ::${x}KernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
 * ::${x}ModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
-* ::${x}CommandListAppendLaunchFunction - replace a function handle with instrumented function handle at call site
+* ::${x}CommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site

 ${"##"} Intra-Function Instrumentation
-The following capabilities allow for a tool to inject instructions within a function:
+The following capabilities allow for a tool to inject instructions within a kernel:
 * ::${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
-* ::${t}ModuleGetFunctionNames - allows for a tool to query for all functions within an application's module
+* ::${t}ModuleGetKernelNames - allows for a tool to query for all kernels within an application's module
-* ::${t}FunctionGetProfileInfo - allows a tool query detailed information on aspects of a function
+* ::${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
 * ::${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
 * [API Tracing](#at) - same usage as Inter-Function Instrumentation above